Bit-Developer/online-judge-mean/README.md

 *Note: The demo websites may be slow when you access them for the first time.
 Be patient!*

+Try it out on any live demo website with the following accounts:
+* Regular User: demo / 111111
+* Administrator: admin / 111111

 # Setup Locally
 ```bash
 git clone https://github.com/jojozhuang/online-judge-mean.git